dlawiz83/StarShare/README.md

-# ⭐ StarShare – Chrome Extension
+# StudyBuddy – Chrome Extension
 ### _Turn your coding time into XP, levels, and fun._

-StarShare is a Chrome extension built for a hackathon MVP that gamifies learning.
+StudyBuddy is a Chrome extension built for a hackathon MVP that gamifies learning.
 It tracks your coding activity across major learning platforms and rewards you with XP, levels, and a friendly floating buddy.

 ---